 But, I thought I was missing something when one passenger showed me her bag full of canned food, cups of instant noodles, a small kettle, and all the typical staples of prepping addicts.
 I knew, right at that moment that the journey was not a luxury holiday.
 This was survival training 101.

 It was two in the morning when we reached Khasab and when I saw the “villa”…. my jaw dropped and sleep ideas were replaced with fear ideas.
-We entered a three story apartment building with three large bedrooms on each floor.
+We entered a three-story apartment building with three large bedrooms on each floor.
 Each room had six or more bunk beds.
 I was separated from my colleagues and was brought to a different floor.
 I saw women taking showers with the bathroom door open.
 Men were going in and out of the rooms.
 People were going up and down the stairs carrying pots and pans full of freshly cooked food.
 There were women playing card games, and some sitting on the steps.
 It was chaos!
 I thought, is this a dream?
 Is this a joke?
 Please tell me this is not true……but guess what, it was indeed true.

 I refused to stay in the “villa” and wanted to find another place but was told that it was dangerous to be found roaming around at wee hours in the morning.
 So I decided to calm down and told myself that tomorrow I would leave the nightmare.

 The following day, I found my colleagues and we shared the decision to leave.
 The previous night’s experience was so traumatic that we spent the whole day looking for another place to stay.
-We hired a car and driver who thought he hit the jackpot, because we paid him an equivalent of one week’s wages.
+We hired a car and driver who thought he hit the jackpot because we paid him an equivalent of one week’s wages.

 But, we found a way to lift our spirits by discovering Khasab’s beauty.
-We found them in the rich topography of the city, from the magnificent Basa Beach, to the rocky mountains surrounding the local villages.
+We found them in the rich topography of the city, from the magnificent Basa Beach to the rocky mountains surrounding the local villages.

 Local tour companies offer a 4x 4 Wheel Drive adventure to Jebel Harim, translated as the mountain of women, the highest peak of the Musandam Peninsula at 2,087 meters above sea level, where you can enjoy views of the Hajar Mountains.

 Of course, we did not miss the Musandam cruise.
-On board the traditional dhow, we sailed through the waters to visit the dolphins and see if they were in the mood to perform by doing stunts.
+Onboard the traditional dhow, we sailed through the waters to visit the dolphins and see if they were in the mood to perform by doing stunts.
 Well, we were not that lucky but we saw a few who would quickly surface to mock us and swim deep in the waters, then resurface 20 meters away from us.
 Cheeky monkeys they were!

-My experience of Khasab was unforgettable in many respects.
+My experience with Khasab was unforgettable in many respects.
 The “villa”, the drama, the adventures, the people, and most especially, the beautiful mountains I looked up to every morning and prayed with every night.